ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 The above code will setup the `interactedEvent`, and also handle disconnecting the event when the trigger is destroyed.

 !!! info "Disconnecting Event Listeners"
     It is a good habit to disconnect any event listener that is no longer needed to improve the performance of your game.
-As you game gets bigger, more and more events will likely be used, and if those event listeners are left in memory, it could cause performance issues for your game.
+As you game gets bigger, more events will likely be used, and if those event listeners are left in memory, it could cause performance issues for your game.

 ### The InjectorPickupServer Script